open-policy-agent/opa/docs/book/rest-api.md

 - **pretty** - If parameter is `true`, response will formatted for humans.
 - **explain** - Return query explanation in addition to result.
 Values: **full**.
 - **metrics** - Return query performance metrics in addition to result.
 See [Performance Metrics](#performance-metrics) for more detail.
+- **instrument** - Instrument query evaluation and return a superset of performance metrics in addition to result.
+See [Performance Metrics](#performance-metrics) for more detail.
 - **watch** - Set a watch on the data reference if the parameter is present.
 See [Watches](#watches) for more detail.

 #### Status Codes